data-lao/tNrInstrument/README.md

 A custom R-script is provided to speed up the data processing and finalization for visualizations and interpretation (sample data provided in tNr sample data.zip file).

-For full details and optimal operating conditions, please see our published instrument description paper (in progress, link to be updated).
+For full details and optimal operating conditions, please see our published instrument description paper (https://doi.org/10.1039/D2EM00446A).

 If you use this software, please review the citation file: https://github.com/data-lao/tNrInstrument/blob/main/citation